What Is Phantom Power For Microphones? | Complete Guide 2023

 Audio mixers are devices used to blend multiple audio signals, including microphones, instruments, and other sound sources, into a single output.
 They typically feature numerous input channels with built-in preamps and phantom power, allowing you to connect and power various microphones simultaneously.

 Like audio interfaces, mixers usually have a switch or button to enable phantom power for the necessary input channels.
-These are popular mixers with phantom power:

 When using phantom power with audio interfaces or mixers, it’s essential to follow a few best practices: